temporalio/documentation/docs-src/references/cluster-metrics.md

 ### `persistence_errors`

-Emitted on persistence error, includes `error_type` tag.
+Shows all persistence errors.
-This metric is a good indicator for connection issues between Temporal Server and the persistence store.
+This metric is a good indicator for connection issues between Temporal Cluster and the persistence store.
 Example:

+- Prometheus query for getting all persistence errors by service (history) `sum (rate(persistence_errors{service="$service",service_name="history"}[1m]))`

+### `persistence_error_with_type`

+Shows all errors related to the persistence store with type, and contain an `error_type` tag.

-- Prometheus query for getting the persistence errors by service:
+- Prometheus query for getting persistence errors with type by (history) and by error type:
   `sum(rate(persistence_error_with_type{service="$service",service_name="history"}[1m])) by (error_type)`

 ### `persistence_latency`